-With the Christmas fast approaching, the secular media once again turn their guns at the virgin birth.
+With Christmas fast approaching, the secular media once again turn their guns at the virgin birth.
 Enemies of Christianity continue to attack Jesus’ virgin birth, and argue that how could Christians believe such an unscientific, impossible and supernatural doctrine.
-Is the faith in the Virgin Birth a legend or mystical?
+Is the faith in the Virgin Birth a legend or mythical?
 Does belief in the virgin birth make Christians “less intellectual?”
 Must one believe in the virgin birth to be a Christian?

 The scripture tells, “Now the birth of Jesus Christ took place in this way.
 When his mother Mary had been betrothed to Joseph, before they came together she was found to be with child from the Holy Spirit” (Matthew 1:18).
 This is the fulfillment of the prophecy foretold by Isaiah “Behold, the virgin shall conceive and bear a son, and they shall call his name Immanuel” (Isaiah 7:14).

-The secular world sarcastically call Christians who believe in the virgin birth ‘less intellectual’.
-And, it is one of the biblical doctrines that always questioned, criticized and then rejected.
+The secular world sarcastically calls Christians who believe in the virgin birth ‘less intellectual’.
+And, it is one of the biblical doctrines that is always questioned, criticized and then rejected.
 These critics argue, the doctrine is too supernatural.
 What they don’t know is that all it takes for a supernatural event to be possible is for a supernatural God to exist.
-Even some evangelicals claim that belief in the virgin birth is unnecessary, and the historical truth of the doctrine is not important, undermining of biblical authority.
+Even some evangelicals claim that belief in the virgin birth is unnecessary, and the historical truth of the doctrine is not important, undermining biblical authority.

 Must one believe in the virgin birth to be a Christian?

 It is quite understandable that a person may come to know Christ and trust Christ as Savior without yet learning the virgin birth.
 A new believer may not yet mature in every Christian doctrine.
-So, the real question is, once he become aware of what the bible teaches, can he or she rejects the virgin birth and continue to be called a Christian?
+So, the real question is, once he becomes aware of what the bible teaches, can he or she rejects virgin birth and continue to be called a Christian?
 The answer is, No. Of course, our Savior’s conception was supernatural, and it was the result of divine intervention.
 “The Holy Spirit will come upon you, and the power of the Most High will overshadow you; therefore the child to be born will be called holy -the Son of God” (Luke 1:5).

 The Real Myth – Perpetual virginity of Mary

 The Catholic Church holds a dogma that Mary was and is Virgin before, in and after Christ’s birth.
 This doctrine goes beyond the mythical to heretical.
 The Doctrine of the perpetual virginity of Mary originates from Gnostic writings including: Ascension of Isaiah, Odes of Solomon, and the Protoevangelium of James.
 Mary was a virgin when she gave birth to Jesus (Luke 1:34-38), but the idea of the perpetual virginity of Mary is clearly unbiblical.
-The Rome teaches that Mary’s status of virgin extended throughout her whole life, and her marriage with Joseph became regarded as a nominal marriage, without sex, and the references in the Gospels to Jesus’ brothers were considered to be from a previous marriage that Joseph had, or Jesus’ cousins.
+Rome teaches that Mary’s status of virgin extended throughout her whole life, and her marriage with Joseph became regarded as a nominal marriage, without sex, and the references in the Gospels to Jesus’ brothers were considered to be from a previous marriage that Joseph had, or Jesus’ cousins.